 Hints of Eden

-For starters, the animals seem to have been a lot bigger.2
+For starters, the animals that died after the Flood seem to have been a lot bigger than what we have today.

-The Yale Peabody Museum of Natural History has a sea turtle that measured about 11 feet long.5
+The Yale Peabody Museum of Natural History has a sea turtle that measured about 11 feet long.6

 A lot of Redwoods were cut down during during commercial logging in the mid-1800s and we only have about 5% of the redwoods left, but even before logging, they only grew in a strip along the North American Pacific coast.
 Giant Sequoias are limited to an area of the Sierra Nevada mountains 250 miles long and 15 miles wide.
 The third species, the Eucalyptus Regnans, or Mountain Ash, grows in Victoria, in the far south of Australia, and across the Bass strait in parts of Tasmania.8